Fiji Police Force: Fiji Police Force (1987 - Present)

 On September 25, 1987, following a prior coup d'état that happened on May 14, 1987, a second coup d'état happened, which both were led by Lieutenant Colonel Sitiveni Rabuka.
 On October 5 or 6, 1987, Fiji was declared a Republic, which ended the English monarchy's rule of Fiji.
 The Commonwealth of Nations held a meeting in Vancouver and the heads of the Commonwealth governments moved to expel Fiji from the Commonwealth of Nations.
 The impact on the police force was that the word royal was removed, leaving it as the Fiji Police Force.

-The Fijian Commissioner of Police title had been held by Australian police officer Andrew Hughes since 2003 but after the 2006 takeover of the Government the post has been reserved for a local (Ioane Naivaluru a).
+The Fijian Commissioner of Police title had been held by Australian police officer Andrew Hughes since 2003 but after the 2006 takeover of the Government the post has been reserved for a local (Ioane Naivaluru).

 The current Fijian Commissioner of Police is Rusiate Tudravu.